 For striking, dodging or counter-striking, fast reflexes can save you from a knock down or even win you the fight.
 Although swimmers are not physically fighting for their win, their reaction time is just as precious when it comes to winning a race.
 Swimming can help improve reaction time through diving training off the starting blocks.
 Such practice aims to crunch down on the time it takes for you to dive off the block once the start signal is heard and hence sharpen your reflexes once back in the boxing ring.

 Swimming offers to help aspiring boxers and kickboxers improve upon various aspects of their performance, but it is not alone in boasting such benefits.
 Indeed, sports like kickboxing can return the favour to swimmers just as effectively by helping them find ways to train for swimming out of the pool.

-No matter which goals you wish to reach, the best way to bring all these various aspects together and integrate them into your boxing training is with a private lesson.
+So, the secret to improving your boxing no matter which goals you wish to reach, the best way to bring all these various aspects together and integrate them into your boxing training is with a private lesson.
 Going Swimmingly London offers private boxing and kickboxing lessons near South West London alongside a range of private swimming classes catered to all ages and skill levels.
 With a knowledgeable and enthusiastic instructor like Adam, you can optimise your training and progress all in one, whether it comes to boxing or swimming.
 Just like you should lead with your hand at boxing, private lessons let your own schedule and goals take the lead of your training.